 First Aid Tent

 First Aid Tent heals 1-25 hit points of the top creature in target allied stack.
 The amount of health restored is affected by First Aid secondary skill, which also gives the player control over the tent rather than being chosen by computer.
 First Aid Tents act last at the combat round.
-Tents can be bought from blacksmiths of Rampart, Fortress and Necropolis towns, or from a War Machine Factory adventure map location.
-Typically, heroes with First Aid specialty start with a First Aid Tent (always in Horn of the Abyss) .
-Oddly enough, Necropolis' heroes cannot learn First Aid, even though their blacksmith produces first aid tents.
-In damage calculations First Aid Tent goes as level 1 unit, its AI Value is 300.
+In damage calculations, First Aid Tent goes as level 1 unit, its AI Value is 300.
+For the Map Editor its an artifact equipped in the War Machine 3 slot.
+Oddly enough, Necropolis' heroes cannot learn First Aid, even though their blacksmith produces First Aid Tents.

 Heroes with First Aid specialty: